MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/migrate-your-extension-from-manifest-v2-to-v3.md

 ## Remotely hosted code

 Today, extensions can host parts of their code remotely, and not include it as part of the extension package during the validation process.
-While this offers flexibility for developers to change parts of their code without needing to re-submit the extension, the code can be exploited to change execution after installation.
-As part of our overall efforts to offer validated extensions through [Microsoft Edge Add-ons][EdgeAddons], we'll disallow extensions from using remotely hosted code.
+While this offers flexibility to change code without resubmitting the extension to the store, the code can be exploited after installation.
+To ensure [Microsoft Edge Add-ons][EdgeAddons] lists validated extensions, we're disallowing extensions from using remotely hosted code.
 This change makes extensions more secure.
-Because of this change, developers will be required to package all code required by the extension at the time of submission, or use the eval() function in a [sandboxed environment][sandboxingEval].
+Developers will need to package and submit all code that's used by the extension for validation.
+Alternatively, developers can use the eval() function in a [sandboxed environment][sandboxingEval].

 ## Run-time host permissions